Skip to main content

 Anything Else?

 Be sure to create an environment of psychological safety.
 This is not a blame game.
 These meetings often illuminate recommendations to be better and mitigate risk moving forward.
-As a Scrum master, be sure to coach the team to provide honest feedback & be respectful throughout the course of the event.
+As a Scrum master, be sure to coach the team to provide honest feedback and be respectful for the course of the event.

 Why Are Scrum Events Important?